What Is 1.82m In Feet

 Q: Is 1.82 meters tall or short for a man?

-A: 1.82 meters (approximately 5.97 feet) is considered above average height for a man globally.
-However, average height varies across populations and geographical locations.
+A: 1.That said, 82 meters (approximately 5.
+97 feet) is considered above average height for a man globally.
+On the flip side, average height varies across populations and geographical locations.

 Q: How do I convert meters to feet quickly without a calculator?